CobayaSampler/cobaya/docs/sampler_polychord.rst

 Computing Bayes ratios
 ----------------------

-If you are using only internal priors, your full prior is correctly normalised, so you can directly use the output evidence of PolyChord, e.g. in a Bayes ratio.
+If you are using only internal priors, your full prior is correctly normalized, so you can directly use the output evidence of PolyChord, e.g. in a Bayes ratio.

-If you are using external priors (as described :ref:`here <prior_external>`), the full prior is not normalised by default, so the resulting evidence, :math:`\mathcal{Z}_\mathrm{u}`, needs to be divided by the prior volume.
+If you are using external priors (as described :ref:`here <prior_external>`), the full prior is not normalized by default, so the resulting evidence, :math:`\mathcal{Z}_\mathrm{u}`, needs to be divided by the prior volume.
 To compute the prior volume :math:`\mathcal{Z}_\pi`, substitute your likelihoods for :doc:`the unit likelihood <likelihood_one>` ``one``.
-The normalised likelihood and its propagated error are in this case:
+The normalized likelihood and its propagated error are in this case:

 .. math::